- 1 EE Broadband Review: Overview

 We found that the coverage for EE was generally widespread across the UK; it’s only in rural areas where you may not be able to use this ISP.

-One thing we did notice is that the Fibre Max plans which are 145MB – 300MB are only available in very few areas.
+One thing we did notice is that the Fibre Max plans which are 145MB – 300MB is only available in very few areas.

 Meaning if your someone who relies heavily on home broadband, then you may want to check out some of our other Home Broadband Reviews as EE may not be able to support the speeds you need.

-EE does have a AVAILABILITY CHECKER which allows you to go onto their website, type in your postcode to see what speeds are available in your area.
+EE does have an AVAILABILITY CHECKER which allows you to go onto their website, type in your postcode to see what speeds are available in your area.

-We recommend you do this before opting for EE broadband as your area may not be able to support the speeds that your require for work or leisure etc.
+We recommend you do this before opting for EE broadband as your area may not be able to support the speeds that you require for work or leisure etc.